offbyone/ideas/content/old/general-thoughts/travels.md

 slug: travels
 status: draft

 My father and sister are traveling to Chile and Peru for a good, long time.
-Because I think this is kind of cool, I\'ve set up a blog for them over at [Morruz](http://offlineblog.com/morruz).
+Because I think this is kind of cool, I've set up a blog for them over at [Morruz](http://offlineblog.com/morruz).